CQUPTWZX/Multi-experts/README.md

 Please download the original dataset

+### Web Of Science (WOS)

+The original dataset can be acquired freely in the repository of [HDLTex](https://github.com/kk7nc/HDLTex).
+Preprocess code could refer to the repository of [HiAGM](https://github.com/Alibaba-NLP/HiAGM).
+Please download the release of **WOS-46985(version 2)**.

+### RCV1-V2

+The preprocessing code could refer to the [repository of reuters_loader](https://github.com/ductri/reuters_loader) and we provide a copy here.
+The original dataset can be acquired [here](https://trec.nist.gov/data/reuters/reuters.html) by signing an agreement.
+It took us 1 data to receive a response.

 ## Train
 ```shell
 usage: train.py [-h] [--lr LR] [--data {WebOfScience,nyt,rcv1}] [--batch BATCH] [--early-stop EARLY_STOP] [--device DEVICE] --name NAME [--update UPDATE] [--warmup WARMUP] [--contrast CONTRAST] [--graph GRAPH] [--layer LAYER]